 - Wind comfort

 Besides sun light, wind is another basic element that contributes to the sensation of the local climate.
 Too little ventilation or too much wind can generate unpleasant or even harmful outdoor conditions.
 The computation of three-dimensional wind and turbulence in complex conditions is an integrated module of the ENVI-met software.
 It can estimate the wind conditions at any point in the model space or at building facades, continuously taking into account the effects of thermal conditions, vegetation or weather patterns on the flow field.
-Leonardo is an integrated software that offers a wide range of visualisation options, from simple 2-D maps to 3-D flow trajectories.

 Outdoor Thermal Comfort

 - Air temperature

 - Radiant temperature of surrounding surfaces